mbodag/kiraka/README.md

 Authentication is handled by Clerk, which creates an id for each user.
 This id is the only piece of user authentication we store.

-Add your clerk api keys and instructions after sign-in/sign-up
+Add your clerk api keys and instructions after sign-in/sign-up to .env.local file
 ```
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY="your public clerk key"
 CLERK_SECRET_KEY="secret key"